salewis38/palm/README.md

 The conservativeness of the forecast works for me and is set at 35%.
 It can be altered by changing the "Solcast.weight" parameter in settings.py

-INSTALLATION INSTRUCTIONS, INCLUDING HOW TO RUN AS A SERVICE ON RASPBERRY PI
+INSTALLATION INSTRUCTIONS FOR LINUX-BASED SYSTEMS, INCLUDING HOW TO RUN AS A SERVICE ON RASPBERRY PI
 1. Create local directories:

     $ mkdir /home/pi/palm